 Compliance: The Liquid Collective protocol requires KYC/KYB/AML for users and operators, which aims to facilitate compliance and mitigate the risk of sanctions screening.
 This is important for institutions who have strict regulatory requirements and need to comply with due diligence standards to protect themselves from reputational harm and business disruptions.

-To facilitate this compliance, Exiger, a premier software and tech-enabled governance, risk, compliance and diligence solutions firm, conducts the protocol's compliance program reviews, AI-enabled open-source screening, and due diligence of participants, in addition to the KYC/AML checks completed by Integrators when onboarding end-users to stake via the protocol.
+To facilitate this compliance, Exiger, a premier software and tech-enabled governance, risk, compliance and diligence solutions firm, conducts the protocol's compliance program reviews, AI-enabled open-source screening, and due diligence of participants, in addition to the KYC/AML checks completed by Platforms when onboarding users to stake via the protocol.

-Built for enterprise participants: The Liquid Collective protocol's API-first solution provides a frictionless onboarding path for Integrators.
+Built for enterprise participants: The Liquid Collective protocol's API-first solution provides a frictionless onboarding path for Platforms.

-Collaborative, decentralized approach: Liquid Collective's mission to empower global participation in securing the decentralized web involves collaborating with proven industry participants, including trading venues, custodians, tech providers, and validators, to build a performant liquid staking standard.
+Collaborative, decentralized approach: Liquid Collective's mission to empower global participation in securing the decentralized web involves collaborating with proven industry participants, including trading venues, custodians, service providers, and node operators, to build a performant liquid staking standard.
 This concept of decentralization through collective collaboration is core to the Liquid Collective protocol's design, and offers a decentralized path for institutions to directly participate in liquid staking, which we believe will help preserve and improve the proof of stake ecosystem's decentralization overall.

 The Liquid Collective protocol is open source and governed by a broad and dispersed community of leading web3 teams via the Liquid Collective protocol's governance framework.
 Liquid Collective's protocol governance may evolve over time as the community submits and votes to accept governance proposals.